This is the "I.D.L." home page!

 Additional research.
 As mentioned, we've made a number of minor corrections here and there.
 We've also heard from several fellow researchers who have contributed significant new information or raised questions about certain parts of I.D.L.
 You may wish to read:

 Available in Print.
-A "facsimile reprint" of Mrs. Morris' book is now available at a reasonable price from Ancestral Books.
+A "facsimile reprint" of Mrs. Morris' book is now available at a reasonable price from Ancestral Links.
 I don't have any information on the quality of this publication.
-I would like to hear from anybody who has bought the book.